golemfactory/golem-architecture/arch-snapshot/arch.md

 Activity3((Activity 3)) --o D31[Debit Note 1] --> D32[Debit Note 2] -->|...| D33[Debit Note N-th] --> Invoice[Invoice]
 ```

-#### 8. Monitor Payment API events for Invoice settlement and payment confirmation
+#### 8. Wait until the payment for the Invoice is settled and payment confirmed.

-As previously mentioned, payments are not immediate for several reasons: they are not scheduled right away, and batching
+Payments are not immediate for several reasons: they are not scheduled right away, and batching
 may occur.
 Furthermore, blockchain transactions are not immediate and may take time to process.
 Therefore, the Provider
 Agent should monitor Payment events.
 This can be done by listening for status changes to Settled on Invoice and Debit Note
 events, or by tracking payment events to receive notifications for each transaction.